anjana-474/Car-Price-Prediction/README.md

 # Data Preprocessing

-Feature Encoding: Convert categorical features like Fuel, Seller_Type, Transmission, and Owner into numerical values using one-hot encoding.
+Feature Encoding: Convert categorical features like Fuel, Seller_Type, Transmission, and Owner into numerical values using one-hot encoding. <br>
 Data Splitting: Divide the dataset into training and testing sets.

 # Model Training